GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 # 1. General advice

-## 1.1. :warning: First thing first: rotate your credentials
+## 1.1. :warning: First things first: rotate your credentials

 > Warning: Once you have pushed a commit to GitHub, you should consider any data it contains to be compromised.
 > If you committed a password, change it!
 If you committed a key, generate a new one."